 Costing around $475, it is a mid-priced fly rod that could be your main rod.
 It comes in 16 different models, ranging from light 3 weights right up to 8 weight rods capable of catching big fish.

-The Flex is a medium-action rod that has been designed to have plenty of power without losing out on the sensitivity.
+The Flex series is a medium-action rod that has been designed to have plenty of power without losing out on the sensitivity.
 With the Scott Flex, you can achieve those tight loops every angler dreams of, so you can get your fly exactly where you want it.

 Let’s dig in deeper into the features and benefits of the Scott Flex fly fishing rods!